SETI/rms-link-checker/README.md

 - `--output` or `-o`: Specify output file for results (default: stdout)
 - `--log-file`: Write log messages to a file (in addition to console output)
 - `--log-level`: Set the minimum level for messages in the log file (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- `--timeout`: Timeout in seconds for HTTP requests (default: 10.0)
+- `--max-requests`: Maximum number of requests to make (default: unlimited)
+- `--max-depth`: Maximum depth to crawl (default: unlimited)
 - `--ignore-asset-paths-file`: Specify a file containing paths to ignore when reporting internal assets (one per line)
 - `--ignore-internal-paths-file`: Specify a file containing paths to check once but not crawl (one per line)